aai-institute/pyDVL/docs/value/classwise-shapley.md

 = a_T(D) - \sum_{j=1}^{n} \frac{a_{T_{-\{1 \colon j \}}}(D)}{j} ,
 $$

-where $a_T(D)$ is the accuracy of the model (trained on $T$) evaluated on $D$ and
+where $a_T(D)$ is the accuracy of the model (trained on $T$) evaluated on $D$ and $T_{-\{1 \colon j \}}$ is the set $T$ without elements from $\{1, \dots , j
-$T_{-\{1 \colon j \}}$ is the set $T$ without elements from $\{1 \colon j \}$.
-The metric was evaluated over five runs and is summarized by mean $\mu_\text{WAD}$ and standard deviation $\sigma_\text{WAD}$.
-The valuation of the training samples and the evaluation on the validation samples are both calculated based on a logistic regression model.
-Let's have a look at the mean

-![Weighted accuracy drop
-(Mean)](img/classwise-shapley-metric-wad-mean.svg){ align=left width=50%  class=invertible }
+\}$.

+We run the point removal experiment for a logistic regression model five times and compute WAD for each run, then report the mean $\mu_\text{WAD}$ and standard deviation $\sigma_\text{WAD}$.

+![Mean WAD for best-point removal on logistic regression.
+Values computed using LOO, CWS, Beta Shapley, and TMCS ](img/classwise-shapley-metric-wad-mean.svg){ class=invertible }

-of the metric WAD.
-The table shows that CWS is competitive with all three other methods.
-In all problems except `MNIST (multi)` it is better than TMCS, whereas in that case TMCS has a slight advantage.
-Another important quantity is the CV.
-The results are shown below.
+We see that CWS is competitive with all three other methods.
+In all problems except `MNIST (multi)` it outperforms TMCS, while in that case TMCS has a slight advantage.

-![Weighted accuracy drop
-(CV)](img/classwise-shapley-metric-wad-cv.svg){ align=left width=50%  class=invertible }
+In order to understand the variability of WAD we look at its coefficient of variation (lower is better):

+![Coefficient of Variation of WAD for best-point removal on logistic regression.
+Values computed using LOO, CWS, Beta Shapley, and TMCS ](img/classwise-shapley-metric-wad-cv.svg){ class=invertible }

-It is noteworthy that CWS is not the best method in terms of CV (Lower CV means better performance).
+CWS is not the best method in terms of CV.
 For `CIFAR10`, `Click`, `CPU` and `MNIST (binary)` Beta Shapley has the lowest CV.
 For `Diabetes`, `MNIST (multi)` and `Phoneme` CWS is the winner and for `FMNIST` and `Covertype` TMCS takes the lead.
-Without considering LOO, TMCS has the highest relative standard deviation.
+Besides LOO, TMCS has the highest relative standard deviation.

-The following plot shows valuation-set accuracy of logistic regression on the y-axis.
-The x-axis shows the number of samples removed.
+The following plot shows accuracy vs number of samples removed.
 Random values serve as a baseline.
-Each line represents five runs, whereas bootstrapping was used to estimate the 95% confidence intervals.
+The shaded area represents the 95% bootstrap confidence interval of the mean across 5 runs.

-![Accuracy after sample removal using values from logistic regression](img/classwise-shapley-weighted-accuracy-drop-logistic-regression-to-logistic-regression.svg){ class=invertible }
+![Accuracy after best-sample removal using values from logistic regression](img/classwise-shapley-weighted-accuracy-drop-logistic-regression-to-logistic-regression.svg){ class=invertible }

-Samples are removed from high to low valuation order and hence we expect a steep decrease in the curve.
-Overall we conclude that in terms of mean WAD CWS and TMCS are the best methods.
-In terms of CV, CWS and Beta Shapley are the clear winners.
-Hence, CWS is a competitive CV.
+Because samples are removed from high to low valuation order, we expect a steep decrease in the curve.

+Overall we conclude that in terms of mean WAD, CWS and TMCS perform best, with CWS's CV on par with Beta Shapley's, making CWS a competitive method.

-### Dataset pruning for neural network by value transfer
+### Dataset pruning for a neural network by value transfer

-Practically more relevant is the transfer of values from one model to another one.
-As before the values are calculated using logistic regression.
-However, this time they are used to prune the training set for a neural network.
-The following plot shows valuation-set accuracy of the network on the y-axis, and the number of samples removed on the x-axis.
+Transfer of values from one model to another is probably of greater practical
+relevance: values are computed using a cheap model and used to prune the dataset before training a more expensive one.

+The following plot shows accuracy vs number of samples removed for transfer from logistic regression to a neural network.
+The shaded area represents the 95% bootstrap confidence interval of the mean across 5 runs.

-![Accuracy after sample removal using values transferred from logistic regression to an MLP](img/classwise-shapley-weighted-accuracy-drop-logistic-regression-to-mlp.svg){ class=invertible }
+![Accuracy after sample removal using values transferred from logistic regression to an MLP ](img/classwise-shapley-weighted-accuracy-drop-logistic-regression-to-mlp.svg){ class=invertible }

 As in the previous experiment samples are removed from high to low valuation order and hence we expect a steep decrease in the curve.
-CWS is competitive with the compared methods.
-Especially in very unbalanced datasets, like `Click`, the performance of CWS seems superior.
-In other datasets, like `Covertype` and `Diabetes` and `MNIST (multi)` the performance is on par with TMC.
-For `MNIST (binary)` and `Phoneme` the performance is competitive.
+CWS is competitive with the other methods, especially in very unbalanced datasets like `Click`.
+In other datasets, like `Covertype`, `Diabetes` and `MNIST (multi)` the performance is on par with TMCS.

-### Detection of mis-labelled data points
+### Detection of mis-labeled data points

-The next experiment uses the algorithms to detect mis-labelled data points.
-20% of the indices is selected by choice.
-Multi-class datasets are discarded, because they do not possess a unique flipping strategy.
+The next experiment tries to detect mis-labeled data points in binary classification tasks.
+20% of the indices is flipped at random (we don't consider multi-class datasets because there isn't a unique flipping strategy).
 The following table shows the mean of the area under the curve (AUC) for five runs.

-![Area under the Curve (Mean)](img/classwise-shapley-metric-auc-mean.svg){ align=left width=50%  class=invertible }
+![Mean AUC for mis-labeled data point detection.
+Values computed using LOO, CWS, Beta Shapley, and TMCS](img/classwise-shapley-metric-auc-mean.svg){ class=invertible }

-In the majority of the cases TMCS has a slight advantage over CWS on average.
-For `Click` CWS has a slight edge, most probably due to the unbalanced nature of `Click`.
+In the majority of cases TMCS has a slight advantage over CWS, except for `Click`, where CWS has a slight edge, most probably due to the unbalanced nature of the dataset.
 The following plot shows the CV for the AUC of the five runs.

-![Area under the Curve (CV)](img/classwise-shapley-metric-auc-cv.svg){ align=left width=50%  class=invertible }
+![Coefficient of variation of AUC for mis-labeled data point detection.
+Values computed using LOO, CWS, Beta Shapley, and TMCS ](img/classwise-shapley-metric-auc-cv.svg){ class=invertible }

 In terms of CV, CWS has a clear edge over TMCS and Beta Shapley.
-The receiving operator characteristic (ROC) curve is a plot of the precision to the recall.
-The classifier uses the $n$-smallest values respect to the order of the valuation.
-The following plot shows thec (ROC) for the mean of five runs.

-![Receiver Operating
-Characteristic](img/classwise-shapley-roc-auc-logistic-regression.svg){ align=left width=50%  class=invertible }
+Finally, we look at the ROC curves training the classifier on the $n$ first samples in _increasing_ order of valuation (i.e. starting with the worst):

+![Mean ROC across 5 runs with 95% bootstrap CI](img/classwise-shapley-roc-auc-logistic-regression.svg){ class=invertible }

-Although it seems that TMCS is the winner: If you consider sample efficiency, CWS stays competitive.
-For a perfectly balanced dataset, CWS needs fewer samples than TCMS on average.
-Furthermore, CWS is almost on par with TCMS performance-wise.
+Although at first sight TMCS seems to be the winner, CWS stays competitive after factoring in running time.
+For a perfectly balanced dataset, CWS needs on average fewer samples than TCMS.

-### Density of values

-This experiment compares the distribution of values for TMCS (green) and CWS (red).
-Both methods are chosen due to their competitiveness.
-The plot shows a histogram as well as the density estimated by kernel density estimation (KDE) for each dataset.
+### Value distribution

+For illustration, we compare the distribution of values computed by TMCS and CWS.

-![Density of TMCS and CWS](img/classwise-shapley-density.svg){ class=invertible }
+![Histogram and estimated density of the values computed by TMCS and CWS on all nine datasets](img/classwise-shapley-density.svg){ class=invertible }

-Similar to the behaviour of the CV from the previous section, the variance of CWS is lower than for TCMS.
-They seem to approximate the same mode although their utility function is very different.

 For `Click` TMCS has a multi-modal distribution of values.
-This is inferior to CWS which has only one-mode and is more stable on that dataset. `Click` is a very unbalanced dataset, and we conclude that CWS seems to be more robust on unbalanced datasets.
+We hypothesize that this is due to the highly unbalanced nature of the dataset, and notice that CWS has a single mode, leading to its greater performance on this dataset.

 ## Conclusion

-CWS is a reasonable and effective way to handle classification problems.
-It reduces the computing power and variance by splitting up the data set into classes.
-Given the underlying similarities in the architecture of TMCS, Beta Shapley, and CWS, there's a clear pathway for improving convergence rates, sample efficiency, and stabilizing variance for TMCS and Beta Shapley.
+CWS is an effective way to handle classification problems, in particular for unbalanced datasets.
+It reduces the computing requirements by considering in-class and out-of-class points separately.